 How to Apply for Advanced Standing

-Those who are accepted for the Fall will be required to attend an in-person session on September 7, 2018 at 5:00pm.
+Those who are accepted will be required to attend an in-person session the first Friday of the first week of the semester for the Spring: January 11, 2019 at 5:00pm.
 This class is mandatory.
 If you cannot attend DO NOT APPLY FOR THIS PROGRAM.

 Part 1 – Essay

 - Send an email to Professor Lugo at firstname.lastname@example.org. to alert her of your interest in applying and which Purpose you want to be exempted.

 - Write an essay of 350-500 words stating the ONE Purpose you are applying to be exempted from.
 Give a rationale justifying why you are qualified to be exempted from this Purpose.
 Use specific examples from your work experience and note any special training you have had.

 Include your full name, student ID#, e-mail address at MCNY, and phone number.

 Attach a functional resume, which is 2 to 3 pages long.

 You may want to make an appointment with Mr. John Edwards, Director of Career Development Room 631, to have the resume reviewed before is submitted with the application materials.

 This resume must highlight your strengths in the field and demonstrates your experience in the area for which you are seeking exemption.